hjjg200/telescribe/doc/Monitor.md

 A UUID can be any string as long as it is unique to that specific part of the monitor data.
 As of the start of the beta stage, a UUID is lowercase string representation of a random 64 bytes, ensuring that UUID is unique during the creation process.

-### Order
+### Length

-Order indicates the order of that part in the relevant monitor data.
-As there come new parts of that monitor data, the order increases.
+Length specifies the entire length of data.

 ### From